MetaMask/metamask-docs/services/how-to/make-batch-requests.md

 :::info

-All requests wAll requests in the array are counted as individual requests against the [daily credit limit](../get-started/pricing/index.md) and batch itself is counted as a request.
+All requests in the array are counted as individual requests against the [daily credit limit](../get-started/pricing/index.md) and batch itself is counted as a request.

 For example, if the array contains 30 requests, then those 30 requests count against the